The following was written by PoPville contributor David McAuley, founder of Short Articles about Long Meetings.

 Battle presented scientist and consultant Dr. William Bailey as an expert witness.
 Bailey said that radiation from electromagnetic fields “does not effect our health in a normal environment”.
 However, Bailey admitted there had been some studies which showed correlation between exposure to electromagnetic radiation and certain cancers, but other studies had shown no relation.
 Furthermore, correlation does not mean that one thing caused another.

 “Substations themselves are not strong sources of magnetic fields,” Bailey also said.
 He also emphasized that the amount of radiation that people are exposed to falls off dramatically as they go away from the source, and the strongest source of radiation from electromagnetic fields in the average home are household appliances.

 The opposition to the substation then had a chance to present.
 Tiffany Aziz, a local parent who has been active in opposition to the proposal, said she had been fighting “for many reasons” and said she had a petition against the substations with “close to 500 signatures”.

-“It has not been possible to shake the connection between electromagnetic radiation and childhood leukemia,” Kelley also said.
+“It has not been possible to shake the connection between electromagnetic radiation and childhood leukemia,” Scorato also said.

 “There’s a lot of industry involvement in the creation of scientific panels,” Kelley said, addressing the issue of why some studies had failed to link electromagnetic radiation to health issues.
 She also said that some of the studies cited in Dr. Bailey’s presentation were “industry-tied”.

-Bailey called Kelley’s conclusion a “mischaracterization”, which Kelley denied.
+Bailey called Scorato’s conclusion a “mischaracterization”, which Scorato denied.

 After more than a hour on the topic, the ANC decided to close debate, as there were other matters to attend to.
 The vote to table a decision until the October meeting, to give Commissioners a chance to examine the documents and reports that accompanied both presentations, was unanimous.